ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_SpecializedFileHandling_25.md

 Additionally, visual indicators for files with specialized handling capabilities have been implemented, making it easier for users to identify files that have specialized interpreters available.
 These visual indicators include badges and icons that clearly distinguish files with enhanced capabilities.
 Contextual menus for file-specific operations have also been implemented, providing users with easy access to operations that are relevant to the specific file type, such as exporting metadata, extracting text, or visualizing data.

-Most recently, DICOM metadata extraction and FHIR viewer integration for DICOM files have been implemented.
+Most recently, DICOM metadata extraction and OHIF viewer integration for DICOM files have been implemented.
 The DICOM file interpreter extracts comprehensive metadata from DICOM medical imaging files, including patient information, study details, and technical parameters.
-The FHIR viewer integration allows users to open DICOM files in FHIR-compatible viewers like OHIF Viewer, providing a specialized interface for viewing and analyzing medical images.
+The OHIF viewer integration allows users to open DICOM files in the OHIF Viewer, a FHIR-compatible medical imaging viewer, providing a specialized interface for viewing and analyzing medical images.
 This integration enhances the platform's capabilities for medical research and clinical applications.

 The following tasks have been completed: